 See Consumer Reports Life Insurance Handbook, edited by Jersey Gilbert and Ellen Schultz, p.
 50.

-The life insurance industry income for 1992 was $426 billion dollars, the latest number I found when I looked years ago.
-This data is out of date, but nothing significant has happened to change the dynamics that I know of.
+The life insurance industry income for 1992 was $426 billion dollars, the latest number I found when I looked in the late 20th century.
+This data is out of date, but nothing significant has happened to change the dynamics that I know of as of 2014.

 A brief summary of the situation is in Consumer Reports Life Insurance Handbook, edited by Jersey Gilbert and Ellen Schultz, p.
 58 and See Norman F. Dacey’s What’s Wrong with Your Life Insurance, pp. 400-401.

 Joseph Stiglitz was the World Bank’s chief economist.
 Before the World Trade Center attacks, he came forward with information confirming the exact scenario I am painting here.
 Stiglitz was involved with the neocolonial raping of post-Cold-War Russia, selling off state assets at fire sale prices to corporations.
 See Gregory Palast’s “Four Steps to IMF Damnation,” published on August 23, 2001, by ZNet.